- Coronavirus Facts

 - New loss of taste or smell

 Some people with coronavirus have lots of symptoms, and some only have few.
 Others don’t have any symptoms at all — and may not even know they’re sick.

 Most people with coronavirus get better within 2 weeks, but some people get very sick and have to stay in the hospital.
 They may need a ventilator to help them breathe, and they may even die.

 Call 911 or go to the emergency room right away if you’re having a medical emergency or if you have:

 - Trouble breathing — or if your lips or face look pale, gray, or blue (depending on your skin tone)

 The coronavirus mainly spreads through the air when people cough, sneeze, talk, or breathe.
 It’s more likely to spread when people are within 6 feet of each other, or indoors where there isn’t a lot of air circulating.

 Experts think that symptoms can start within 2 to 14 days of coming in contact with the virus.

 How can I protect myself?

-There are lots of ways to protect yourself and others, including getting the coronavirus vaccine, wearing a mask, and limiting how much time you spend near other people.
+There are lots of ways to protect yourself and others, including getting the coronavirus vaccine and booster, wearing a mask, and limiting how much time you spend near other people.